 We are the US Snowboard Racing Team

-The *US Snowboard Racing Team* (USSRT) is a organization formed to help both the elite and the promising young athletes in the United States.
+The *US Snowboard Racing Team* (USSRT) is a 501 (c)(3) non profit organization formed to help both the elite and the promising young athletes in the United States.
 Working in conjunction with USSA and USASA, we strive to promote and grow the sport to build an internationally competitive group of athletes.
 The goal of USSRT is to promote, build and sustain the original snowboarding sport of racing the clock.
-Although we are a relatively small group, we are significant to the snowboarding community as a whole, and our athletes deserve every opportunity that other Olympic snowboarding discipline have.
+Although we are a relatively small group, we are significant to the snowboarding community as a whole, and our athletes deserve every opportunity that other Olympic snowboarding disciplines have.

 Meet the team

-Here is our new team for the 2017-18 season!!
-We have included a junior team to get the grassroots kids motivated to strive for the elite team.
-Qualfying for the Elite Team was calculated from the base FIS list of the 2016-17.
-For the under 20 team, qualified athletes consist of the top men and women from the FIS base list that had at least 50 points.
+Here is our new team for the 2018-19 season!!
+We have expanded the team to include and elite, Nor-Am and Junior team.
+Qualfying for the Elite Team was calculated from the base FIS list of the 2017-18.

 Again,in our first round of fundraising, we have a goal of $40,000 by October 1st.
 These funds will cover the administrative costs including insurance, web hosting, and few other minor administrative costs.
-More importantly, our goal is to help cover expenses for our elite athletes competing on the World Cup racing for Olympic spots, and to send our Junior Team to the World Junior Championships .
+More importantly, our goal is to help cover expenses for our elite athletes competing on the World Cup season, and to send our Junior Team to the World Junior Championships .

 Cody Winters grew up in the small ski town of Steamboat Springs where he started snowboarding with theRead More